-The Reading Discovery Club
+Reading Discovery Club

 Is Reading Discovery Club the same as Early Literacy Support?

 Basically yes.
-Yolanda devised this programme in the U.K. where it ran for many years with Yolanda at the helm, running training and supporting programme delivery.
+Yolanda devised this programme in the U.K. where it ran for many years with Yolanda at the helm, leading training and supporting programme delivery.
 It was called Early Literacy Support and was run under the auspices of Reading Recovery.